River Marströmmen

 Restoration measures

-According to the Natura 2000 management plan for “Stora Ramm and River Marströmmen”, ensuring free migration, natural hydrology and water level variations as well as preserving viable habitats and populations is a priority.
+According to the management plan for the Nature 2000 site “Stora Ramm and River Marströmmen”, it is a priority to ensure free migration, natural hydrology and preserve viable habitats and populations.

 Barriers to migration